4ist/GitHub-Repo-Scanner/readme.md

 # GitHub Repo Scanner

-This is a python application that scans a specified GitHub source repository with CLOC and (optionbally) sends the CLOC scan output via email.
+This is a python application that scans a specified GitHub source repository with CLOC and (optionally) sends the CLOC scan output via email.

 ## Setup
 The application can be executed by running `python main.py` in the root directory.